jc1122/portfolio_management/memory-bank/activeContext.md

 - Captured project scope, architectural patterns, and technology stack in the Memory Bank based on the detailed brief and literature survey.
 - Recorded portfolio construction goals (core diversification, factor tilts, risk overlays) and future sentiment-integration ambitions.
 - Implemented an optimized `prepare_tradeable_data.py` script that indexes unpacked Stooq files, matches them against BOŚ/mBank universes, and exports price panels with multicore support and cached metadata.
+- Extended ticker-matching heuristics to cover TSX, Xetra, Euronext, Swiss, and Brussels suffixes/market strings, then regenerated metadata/price outputs from scratch (≈173 s export pass).
+- Confirmed that the remaining ~1k unmatched instruments are driven by missing Stooq region bundles (e.g., Xetra data not yet unpacked).

 ## Next Steps
 - Curate a definitive asset universe (tickers compatible with BOŚ/MDM and Stooq symbols) and gather broker commission data, reconciling unmatched listings from the latest run.